-Plan your stay
+Plan Your stay

 Keep your Itinerary Simple

 By keeping your itinerary simple, I mean to not include areas too remote.
-You should plan in a way that you reach Leh, visit Nubra, Pangong and Moriri; and be on your way back.
-Areas like Chushul route, Marismik La, Horla and Charchagan La are best avoided while traveling so late in the season.
+You should plan in a way that you reach Leh, visit Nubra, Pangong, and Moriri, and be on your way back.
+Areas like the Chushul route, Marismik La, Horla, and Charchagan La are best avoided while traveling so late in the season.

 Keep Buffer Days in Your Itinerary

 While traveling to Ladakh in November, it is safe to assume that it will definitely snow at high altitude passes.
 There is a high possibility that you are in Nubra Valley and cannot return to Leh because Khardung La was all snowed out and blocked.
-Same thing applies for places like Pangong and Moriri as well.
+The same applies to places like Pangong and Moriri as well.

-Avoid a bike trip
+Avoid a Bike trip

 A bike trip to Ladakh in November isn’t really the best idea.
-Low temperatures combined with cold winds is not the ideal climate to ride a bike through hills.
+Low temperatures combined with cold winds are not the ideal climate to ride a bike through hills.
 Prefer to travel by your own car if driving via Srinagar and rent a taxi in Ladakh if reached there by flight.

-Avoid starting early in the morning
+Avoid Starting Early in the Morning

-Pros of traveling to Ladakh in November
+Why you Should Travel to Ladakh in November

 Find plenty of snow

 If the idea of a live snowfall is on your mind then chances are that you will catch one here in November.
 It starts to snow in Ladakh at high altitude passes by September end and by November, a snowfall may even occur at the lower altitude areas as well.

 Since the tourist season has ended and a lot of locals too have moved to other cities, there will be fewer tourists all across Ladakh.
-If you reached here seeking solitude and tranquility; then the month of November will suit you just fine.
+If you reached here seeking solitude and tranquility, then the month of November will suit you just fine.

 Good Deals on Accommodation

-No Water Streams or resulting Slush
+No Water Streams

 Also read: 10 reasons why you should NEVER visit Ladakh

-Cons of Traveling to Ladakh in November
+Why you Should Not Travel to Ladakh in November